Fission310/newbie-education/java/08-conditionals.md

 # Conditionals

 In the last lesson, we learned about the different operators in java.
-We'll be focusing on one specific type of operator in this lesson, logical operators.
+We'll be focusing on one specific type of operator in this lesson, comparison operators.

-Logical operators deal with _comparing_ values and _result_ in a true or false value.
+Comparison operators deal with _comparing_ values and _result_ in a true or false value.

 ## Detour